goodekat/LIME-diagnostics-paper/README.md

     matching bullet lands that is used to generate a figure in the manuscript.
-  - `raw` contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from. *Do not alter these files in any way.*
+  - `raw` contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from. *Do not alter the data in these files.*

 **`figure-static`**